-The key management personnel of the Academy Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer penson contributions) received by key management personnel for their services to the academy trust was £370,906 (2018 - £361,260).
+The key management personnel of the academy comprise the Trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy was £399,866 (2019 £370,906).

-12. Related Party Transactions- Trustees' remuneration and expenses
+Related Party Transactions- Trustees' remuneration and expenses 12.